D-D-M-Y/nlp-backend/README.md

 ## Backend
 Open Lexica's backend is responsible for processing user input, generating content using Mistral AI, performing text preprocessing, and conducting sentiment analysis.
 The backend also includes a file generator to create markdown files for the wiki.

-## Mistral AI
-Mistral AI is used to generate content based on user input.
-It uses context prompts to ensure the GPT returns the appropriate data structure.
-The prompts are designed to gather business-related information from users, which is then parsed and processed to create wiki content.

 ## Tokenization
 Text tokenization splits text into meaningful units like words or phrases.
 This is essential for further text processing tasks such as stemming, lemmatization, and part-of-speech (POS) tagging.